javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 window.addEventListener('unhandledrejection', event => alert(event.reason));
 ```

-Now the unhandled rejction appears again.
+Now the unhandled rejection appears again.
 Why?
 Because `unhandledrejection` triggers when the microtask queue is complete.
 The engine examines promises and, if any of them is in "rejected" state, then the event is generated.

 In the example, the `.catch` added by `setTimeout` triggers too, of course it does, but later, after `unhandledrejection` has already occurred.